-NAIMA 202-96® (Rev. 2000) Certified Fiber Glass Metal Building Insulations minimize heat loss or heat gain, control condensation and provide acoustical integrity in metal buildings.
-6.2 Surface Burning Characteristics - The surface burning characteristics shall be determined in accordance with ASTM E84.
-This standard should be used to measure and describe the properties of materials, products, or assemblies in response to beat and flame under controlled laboratory conditions and should not be used to describe or appraise the fire bazard or fire risk of materials, products, or assemblies under actual fire conditions.
-However, results of this test may be used as elements of a fire risk assessment, which takes into account all of the factors, which are pertinent to an assessment of the fire bazard of a particular end use.
+NAIMA 202[®] Certified Fiber Glass Metal Building Insulation minimizes heat loss or heat gain, controls condensation, and provides acoustical integrity in metal buildings.
+6.2 Surface Burning Characteristics - The surface burning characteristics shall be determined in accordance with ASTM E84, or UL723, or CAN/ULC S102.
+This standard should be used to measure and describe the properties of materials, products, or assemblies in response to heat and flame under controlled laboratory conditions and should not be used to describe or appraise the fire hazard or fire risk of materials, products, or assemblies under actual fire conditions.
+However, results of this test may be used as elements of a fire risk assessment, which takes into account all of the factors that are pertinent to an assessment of the fire hazard of a particular end use.
 6.2.1 The classification shall be no greater than: